-The problem started in the 1970s, when catfish farms in Arkansas needed to combat algae growth.
-Many farmers brought in Asian carp, a species of fish which are “voracious feeders” per the National Wildlife Federation (NWF) and “consume up to 20% of their bodyweight per day in plankton and can grow to over 100 pounds.”
+The problem started in the 1970s when catfish farms in Arkansas needed to combat algae growth.
+Many farmers brought in Asian carp, a species of fish that are “voracious feeders” per the National Wildlife Federation (NWF) and “consume up to 20% of their body weight per day in plankton and can grow to over 100 pounds.”
 They’re a good fit if you want something to vacuum up algae — but a big problem if they escape into navigable waterways.
 And that is exactly what happened.
-Here’s an time-lapse map, again via the NWF, showing the spread of the Asian carp over the decades.
+Here’s a time-lapse map, again via the NWF, showing the spread of the Asian carp over the decades.

 As the Atlantic reported early that year, there’s no reason why Asian carp can’t be farmed and served to humans; one fishery manager called it a “tasty, fleshy fish” whose reputation as a bad meal isn’t deserved.
 It’s common in Vietnamese dishes and is also one of the fish commonly used to make — you guessed it — gefilte fish.
 (Here’s a recipe for gefilte fish if you’re interested.)
 Being a traditional Jewish food, and one most often eaten during the spring holiday of Passover, there was a natural landing spot for Asian carp — Israel.
 In February or early March of 2010, a Chicago fishery sent 400,000 pounds of carp there, with the expectation that Israeli companies would turn it into the traditional Passover fish loaf.
 But instead, Israel decided to levy a significant levy on the imported carp which, as NPR reported, surprised everyone involved in the transaction.
 As a result, the carp was in import/export limbo.